matvign/batchrenamer/docs/documentation.md

 filename -> rawfilename
 ```

-### Numerical sequence
+#### Numerical sequence
 ```
-%n/_/%f
+%n
-represents a number sequence followed by filename.
-Starts counting at 1 with 0 padded by default.
+represents a number sequence starting at 1 with 0 padded by default.

 e.g. %n/_/%f
 01_file